srinivas-odeti/srinivas-odeti/README.md

 👋 Hi, I'm Srinivas Odeti

+## 💡 About Me
+- 🎓 M.Sc in Computer Science
+- 🧠 Passionate about building efficient software & web apps
+- 🛠 Skilled in Java, Oracle, HTML/CSS, JavaScript

+🚀 Projects

+This banking application is a robust and user-friendly platform designed to manage essential banking operations efficiently.
+Utilized technolgies: Java, HTML, CSS, JavaScript, Oracle.

 <!--
 **srinivas-odeti/srinivas-odeti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.